protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     file.
 *   For **C#**, the compiler generates a `.cs` file from each `.proto`, with a class for each message type described in your file.
+*   For **PHP**, the compiler generates a `.php` message file for each message type described in your file, and a `.php` metadata file for each `.proto` file you compile.
+The metadata file is used to load the valid message types into the descriptor pool.
 *   For **Dart**, the compiler generates a `.pb.dart` file with a class for each message type in your file.